 For all the above don’t forget labels if you buy rather than print your own, and any pectin supplies etc, depending on your preserving plans.

 Finally, minor though it may seem. get out and rinse colanders and anything else you’re likely to use during a hot steamy session in the kitchen!
-Though I’m a great fan of the flat folding colanders for everyday use, for large amounts of fruit or veg you really need something which won’t collapse when you least want it to, so mine have to come out of garage storage and go through the dishwasher.
+Though I’m a great fan of the flat folding colanders for everyday use, for large amounts of fruit or veg you really need something which won’t collapse when you least want it to, so mine has to come out of garage storage and go through the dishwasher.

 Because bacteria is the biggest enemy of preserves, it’s a good idea to use baby bottle sterilizer on anything you’ll use and then put them away until needed – at which point follow your usual sterilization routine when making the preserves.

 Finally, making fruit or vegetable ‘leather’ shouldn’t be a messy business because of the low oven heat.
-However, I’d strongly advise giving the oven a quick steam clean and then making sure you use an oven liner below any fruit in the oven at any time!
+However, I’d strongly advise giving the oven quick steam clean and then making sure you use an oven liner below any fruit in the oven at any time!
 I use a silicone oven liner simply because I hate cleaning, and since getting one I haven’t had to get down and scrub.
-Actually its probably one of my best time saving – effort saving buys, ever.
+Actually, its probably one of my best time saving – effort saving buys, ever.